-This is a roughed out sculpture for a witch prosthetic.
+The images here are sculptures for a witch prosthetic.
 It's being repurposed for use in a video installation piece.
-Here also, are some shots of details and textures on this makeup.
-It has since been sectioned and molds have been made.
+Here also are some shots of details and textures on this makeup.
+It has since been sectioned, and molds have been made.
 I had to shelf this one to focus on some other things lately.
 But I'll pick it up again soon.
 It's ready to have pieces cast for a test application, though.

 This design has a skinned-over right eye (she doesn't need it anyway), a big honkin' schnoz, and a generous heaping of warts.

-It's been sitting around as I am figuring out what to do with the concept of the "witch" as a symbol or metaphor.
+It's been sitting around as I am figuring out what to do with the "witch" concept as a symbol or metaphor.
 American history is loaded with great examples that prove, embarrassingly, that our adherence to patriarchal constructs is a cowering from feminine power and wisdom.
-Women are labeled as witches (bitches) and are burned alive or hanged as a means of population control.
-They are "permitted" to have jobs, but are only paid for them as 70% of a real employee.
+Women are labeled as witches (bitches) and are burned alive or hanged if they don't follow precise rules.
+They are "permitted" to have jobs but are only paid for them as if they are 70% of a "real" employee.
 They have the power to create new human beings, although pregnancy seems to be thought of as an "illness" in most American HR departments.